“Bumper” is the English title of my French short film, called in French, “Le Créneau”.

 7e Festival Eurydice in Fécamp, Normandy, November 8-11 2018 – National Première in France!

 Prague Film Awards, in Czech Republic, on January 11-12 2019.

 “Bumper” is nominated in the category Best short comedy!

 Two French women travel to California.
 Ninon Février travel there in 2004 and will discover the myth of Californian dream.
-Geneviève Legrand travel there in 1849 because she heard about the Goldrush and wants to change her life and be reborn.
-Both women meet through the power of writing and translating: an old manuscript… Time and space will cross each other from the 21th to the 19th century, building an unexpected genealogical tree that unfolds forgotten French-American history.
+Geneviève Legrand travel there in 1849 because she heard about the gold rush and wants to change her life and be reborn.
+Both women meet through the power of writing and translating: an old manuscript… Time and space will cross each other from the 21st to the 19th century, building an unexpected genealogical tree that unfolds forgotten French-American history.

 “We are the ancestors of the ones who are not born yet” is a celebration of peace within past and present, in order to build a more peaceful and more aware future on this planet.

 As a scriptwriter and director, I am looking for collaboration to adapt my novel to a series or a feature.
 Ideally I am aiming for a French-American co-production.
 If you like cross-cultural projects and want to get more information about this French-American adaptation project, please contact me at email@example.com.